06 February 2020

-Horses must be kept isolated for 14 days following importation.
+Horses not fully vaccinated must be kept isolated for 14 days following importation.

 Equine influenza is a highly infectious disease of horses, mules and donkeys occurring globally caused by strains of Influenza A virus.
 It is the most potentially damaging of the respiratory viruses that occur in UK equines and disease symptoms in non–immune animals include high fever, coughing and nasal discharge.

-The recent outbreak in Britain follows the identification of a number of equine influenza cases across Europe and the UK, including several in vaccinated horses.
+The 2019 break in Britain followed the identification of a number of equine influenza cases across Europe and the UK, including several in vaccinated horses.